Gboppana04/Gboppana04/README.md

 ## 📬 Let's Connect!
 - 💼 Interested in working together?
-Reach out via [email](mailto:gopikrishnaboppana9598@gmail.com).
+Reach out via [email](mailto:gopikrishnaboppana9598@gmail.com) or [LinkedIn](https://www.linkedin.com/in/gopi-boppana4/).
 - 💬 Got a question or just curious about something?
 I'm always open to a conversation!